 What should I take with me?

-It’s important that you take with you your V5C registration document, insurance certificate and for your driving licence (including paper counterpart).
-It’s usually a good a idea to make three copies of each, and store them separately.
+It’s important that you take with you your V5C registration document, insurance certificate green card and for your driving licence.
+It’s usually a good a idea to make copies of each, and store them separately.
 Additionally if the bike is not registered in your name, you’ll nee a signed letter of permission from the registered owner.

 In many countries, motorcyclists are required to carry a spare set of bulbs and fuses, and a high visibility vest or jacket in case of breakdown.
-All of these are available from motobulbs.
+All of these are available from places like Amazon.

 Breakdown cover and trip planning